RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: Experiments

 As shown in Table~\ref{tab:gemini_banana}, integrating these two strong models yields an impressive score of $72.7$ on UEG tasks.
 This result not only demonstrates that our UEG tasks require substantial reasoning capabilities for successful generation, but also highlights that, although current unified models benefit from stepwise decomposition on UEG tasks, they remain far from achieving comparable performance in a truly synergetic fashion.
 For GEU tasks, the results further support our earlier conclusion that, although current state-of-the-art generative models can produce photorealistic images, they remain inadequate for addressing real-world problems.
-When GPT-Image-1~\citep{GPT-Image-1} is integrated with Gemini-2.5-Pro~\citep{comanici2025gemini}, we observe substantial performance degradation, underscoring that adapting generative capabilities for practical problem-solving remains a significant challenge for unified models.
+When GPT-Image-1~\citep{GPT-Image-1} is integrated with Gemini 2.5 Pro~\citep{comanici2025gemini}, we observe substantial performance degradation, underscoring that adapting generative capabilities for practical problem-solving remains a significant challenge for unified models.
 Strengthening the generalization capacity of generative models is thus a key step toward developing more reliable and effective unified frameworks.

-\textbf{Case Study.} We further present qualitative results to illustrate how unified models address tasks and to highlight the performance gap relative to ideal settings.
-Figure~\ref{fig:step} shows $2$ examples revealing how Bagel~\citep{bagel} benefits from stepwise execution, which compels it to integrate both understanding and generative capabilities.
+\textbf{Case Study.} We present qualitative results to illustrate how unified models address tasks and to highlight the performance gap relative to ideal settings.

+Figure~\ref{fig:step} shows two examples revealing how Bagel~\citep{bagel} benefits from stepwise execution, which compels it to integrate both understanding and generative capabilities.
 For UEG tasks, by explicitly leveraging its understanding ability, the model correctly infers that the object required is a lightsaber and is then able to generate an appropriate image.
 For GEU tasks, although the model does not perfectly reconstruct the disordered image patches, the intermediate reconstruction still guides it toward the correct answer.
 These examples reveal how unified models can benefit from the synergy between understanding and generation, enabling them to solve problems that neither capability alone could address.